ZhikangLiuu/Ind_577_Final_project/Supervised Learning/The Perceptron/README.md

    (a) Compute the output value $\hat{y}^{(i)}$ does not match the actual target $y^{(i)}$ as follow:

        $w = w+ \alpha(y^(i)-\hat{y}^{(i)})x^(i)$

        $b = b+ \alpha(y^(i)-\hat{y}^{(i)})$

+       Here, $\alpha$ is the learning rate, a hyperparameter that determines the step size during the learning process.

 ## Application
 The Perceptron has found various applications across different fields.
 Some of the key applications of the Perceptron include: